cjdelisle/setrandinterval/readme.md

 # setRandInterval() Execute a function at a randomized interval.

+Status: stable+unmaintained, open an issue if you would like to take over

 If you are doing some repeating operation like accessing a website, especially if you have multiple pages which need to be repeatedly accessed, to reduce load on the server you want to access them at different times. `setRandInterval()`